 When CCL calls a procedure, it searches the procedure body for any formal keywords declared on the header statement.
 Substitution occurs when CCL replaces formal keywords in the procedure body with default values from the header statement or values from the call statement.
 The parameters on the call statement determine which values replace the formal keywords.
+After substitution, the control statement generated by CCL can exceed 80 characters.
+CCL generates a continuation control statement by using the last valid separator through column 80 as the end of the previous control card and creating a new control card containing the remaining parameters.
+If a continued statement of the type being processed is not allowed (for example, COMMENT.), a control statement error is generated when execution is attempted.

 The two modes in which CCL processes parameters on the call statement are positional and equivalence.
-In positional mode, parameters are a value v or null.
-The values in the call statement are substituted for formal keywords from the procedure header statement, replacing first keyword with first value, second keyword with second value, and so on (that is, wherever the first keyword from the header statement appears in the procedure body, it is replaced by the first value listed on the call statement, and so forth).
+In positional mode there is a one-to-one correspondence between call statement keywords and keywords on the header statement.
+The permissible call statement parameters are a value v or null.
+The values in the call statement are substituted for formal keywords from the procedure header statement, replacing first keyword with first value, second keyword with second value, and so on (that is, wherever the first keyword from the header statement appears in the procedure body, it is replaced by the first value listed on the call statement and so forth).
 A null parameter indicates the first default from the header statement, not a null string.
-A null string may be specified only by fk=.
-If the user places an fk parameter in positional mode, CCL treats it as a v parameter.
+A null string can be specified only in equivalence mode by fk=.
+If the user places an fk parameter in positional mode, CCL treates it as a v parameter.

-Procedure on File MYFILE Calls and Expansion Explanation .
-PROC,EXAMPLE,I,J,K=XY.
+Procedure on File MYFILE Calls and Expansion Explanation .PROC,EXAMPLE,I,J,K=XY.
 REWIND,I,J,K. BEGIN,EXAMPLE,MYFILE. yields REWIND,I,J,XY.
 All defaults from the header statement are used.
 BEGIN,EXAMPLE,MYFILE,B,,Z. yields REWIND,B,J,Z. B replaces I, and Z replaces K in the procedure body.
-The empty parameter indicates default 1 for J.
+The empty parameter indicates default1 for J.

-In equivalence mode, the parameter forms are fk=v and fk.
-If a formal keyword with two defaults was specified on the procedure header statement, the user can select the formal keyword's second default with an fk parameter.
-The position of fk on the call statement is irrelevant. fk=v replaces formal keyword fk with value v, regardless of its position.
+In equivalence mode, the parameter forms are fk, fk=v, and fk=.
+Their positions on the call statement are irrelevant.
+If a formal keyword with two defaults was specified on the procedure header statement, the user can select the formal keyword's second default with an fk parameter. fk=v replaces formal keyword fk with value v. fk= substitutes a null string for formal keyword fk.
 If a parameter is not specified on the call statement for a formal keyword with either one of two defaults, the first default is substituted.
 A null parameter is ignored in equivalence mode.
 If the user indicates more than one value for a formal keyword on the call statement, the last specification is used.
 A v parameter in equivalence mode is an error.
 CCL issues an error message and aborts the job.

 fk=v always specifies fk to have the value v.
-If v is null (fk=), appearances of fk in the procedure body are replaced by a null string. fk=sym+, fk=sym+D, and fk=sym+B cause the numeric value of the symbolic name sym to be converted to a decimal (fk=sym+, fk=sym+D) or octal (fk=sym+B) display code value.
-This value replaces fk in the procedure body. sym may be numeric (for example, J=99+B).
+If v is null (fk=), appearances of fk in the procedure body are replaced by a null string. fk=sym+D, fk=sym+D, and fk=sym+B cause the numeric value of the symbolic name sym to be converted to a decimal (fk=sym+,fk=sym+D) or octal (fk=sym+B) display code value.
+This value replaces fk in the procedure body. sym can be numeric (for example, J=99+B).
 These forms are not valid on the header statement.